bihealth/bih-cluster/bih-cluster/docs/how-to/software/scientific-software.md

 module load openmpi/4.0.3-0

 # Make custom environment modules known.
 Alternative, you can "module use"
-# them in the session you use for submitting the job and use "#$ -V" above
+# them in the session you use for submitting the job.
-# to make qsub inherit your environment variables.
 module use $HOME/local/modules
 module load gromacs-mpi/2018.3